 Department of Chemistry and Biochemistry

-The USU Chemistry and Biochemistry Department is committed to the concept of providing a safe and healthy environment for students, staff and faculty, as well as teaching appropriate respect for safety while engaged in scientific pursuits.
+The USU Chemistry and Biochemistry Department is committed to providing a safe and healthy environment for students, staff and faculty, as well as teaching appropriate respect for safety while engaged in scientific pursuits.
 Personal safety of each individual associated with the department is of primary importance.
-Through the Department faculty and the Department Safety Committee, every effort is made to ensure the availability and maintenance of all physical, chemical, biological, mechanical, radiological facilities, and equipment required for safety as per federal, state, local, and University policy.
+Through the department faculty and the department Safety Committee, every effort is made to ensure the availability and maintenance of all physical, chemical, biological, mechanical, radiological facilities, and equipment required for safety as per federal, state, local, and University policy.

 - Eye protection - Goggles or safety glasses are required when working in the laboratory.
-Specific requirements can be found in the safety documentation of each laboratory.
+Specific requirements may be found in the safety documentation of each laboratory.

-- Lab coat - Lab coat are required when working in the laboratory.
+- Lab coat - Lab coats are required when working in the laboratory.

 - Gloves - Proper gloves are required when working in the laboratory.
 Check the compatibility of the gloves with the chemicals to be used.
 Take off the gloves before stepping out of the lab.

-- Safety equipments - Know the locations of fire extinguisher, eye-washer, safety shower, first aid box and chemical spill.
+- Safety equipment - Know the locations of a fire extinguisher, eye-washer, safety shower, first aid box and chemical spill.

-- Food and drinks - Food and drinks are not allowed in laboratory.
-Food and drink containers must be disposed outside the laboratory.
+- Food and drinks - Food and drinks are not allowed in the laboratory.
+Food and drink containers must be disposed of outside the laboratory.

-- Hair - Hair should not be worn in a style such as would impair vision, cause distractions during job functions, or come in contact with work surfaces or moving equipment.
+- Hair - Hair should not be worn in a style that impairs vision, cause distractions during job functions, or that may come in contact with work surfaces or moving equipment.

-- Transfer of chemicals - For transporting chemicals outside the laboratory, always place the chemicals in a secondary confinement on a cart.
-Hand-carrying chemicals outside the laboratory is absolutely forbidden.
+- Transfer of chemicals - For transporting chemicals outside the laboratory, place the chemicals in a secondary confinement and transport the chemicals on a cart.
+Alternatively, hand-carrying chemicals in a secondary confinement is acceptable.
+However, hand-carrying chemicals directly, without using a secondary confinement, outside the laboratory is forbidden.
 For transporting chemicals within the laboratory, always wear personal protective equipment including gloves, goggles and lab coat and carry the chemicals with caution.
 Never grab the container by the cap.
 Return the chemical to its designated storage site after use.

 - Fume hood - Always make sure the fume hood is operational before use.
 Open the sash to proper height when operating a procedure.
-Avoid opening the sash too high that may reduce the effectiveness of air flow.
+Avoid opening the sash too high, which may reduce the effectiveness of air flow.
 Avoid over accumulation of items in the fume hood that may obstruct the air flow.
-Lower the sash when complete the operation.
+Lower the sash when the operation is complete.

 - Emergency exit - Exits and aisles must not be obstructed by equipment, chairs, supplies, or trash.
 Doors to the laboratory must be kept closed, exit doors must not be blocked, locked, or obstructed in any way to inhibit egress.